spark-c/sparksnotes/sparksnotes/Model Your Models With Factory Boy (Testing With Chained One-To-Many Relationships).md

 Let's begin building a factory representation of our `Users` model -- I'll start with a couple of tests to describe what I'd like to see:

 > ***Reader, please note**: The following code is not in its final verison; by the end, we will have made a couple of improvements.
-To see it all in its finished state, please visit the [#Code-Samples] section at the end.
+To see it all in its finished state, please visit the [#Final-Code-Samples] section at the end.

 ```python
 # test_users.py